 I am a sociologist of religion and Lecturer in the Department of Theology and Religion, University of Birmingham, UK.
 I completed my doctorate in Goldsmiths, University of London and have held research positions at York St John University, Newman University and the Centre for the Study of Ethnicity and Citizenship, University of Bristol, where I am a Research Affiliate.

-My primary area of research interest is in the public negotiation of ultimate beliefs.
+My primary area of research interest is in the formation and public negotiation of ultimate beliefs.
 Most of my research has focused on the Islamic tradition in the UK, although I have written about and researched a variety of subjects relating to the study of religion and belief, including:

 - Religion, social change and national identity